 At Preveli Crete - there is no accommodation on the lagoon part of Preveli Beach itself, as it is a completely natural uninhabited and remote beach.
 The closest accommodation is reached by a different road to the east and a walk of about 5 minutes around the small headland.

 Another option is to stay in Plakias, and on the other beaches to the west and east of here.
 Or perhaps stay inland at a holiday home near the village of Asomatos.

-Preveli Rooms - right on the beach just 5 minutes' walk from the lagoon and palm forest.
+Dionysos Rooms - right on the beach just a 5 minutes walk from the lagoon and palm forest.
 A good budget option.

 Villa Palm River - this holiday home is located 4 km inland from Preveli Crete Beach.
 You will need a vehicle to get around in this countryside.
 This exquisite private location is perfect for a family getaway or reunion.
 This 3 bedroom villa sleeps 6 in peace and quiet.